StHack/scoreboard/README.md

     REACT_APP_SERVER_HOST=ws://localhost:3000
     ```

+## Sample data

+There is many sample data folders that you can use to facilitate the development.
+They come from from the running of the sthack events however we have removed sensitive data (users passsword & their proposal).

 NB: the sample data (2021 dataset) users has their password set to `azerty123` for all users

 ## Build for prod